DUNE/dune_plot_style/guidelines.md

 - Prefer using error bands for simulation and error bars for data.
 - Where appropriate, add explicit identifying information of the plot (eg Year, POT).
 - When comparing to external datasets, ensure that DUNE is highlighted.
 - Avoid ROOT's default statistics box.
-Instead, pull out any pertinent information and manually add it to the plot.
+Instead, pull out any pertinent information and add it, properly formatted, to the plot.

 ### Event Displays
 - Add Run/Subrun/Event and date text overlaying event display.